 4. Purse or Backpack

-Make sure it’s a bag that you don’t mind carrying around all day.
+Choose a bag that you don’t mind carrying around all day.
 I have a Baggallini I can wear crossed over my chest.
-I slip my ticket right into the front pocket and it’s waterproof, lightweight and holds everything I’ll need.
+I slip my ticket right into the front pocket.
+The bag is waterproof, lightweight and holds everything I’ll need.
 Anything else goes into a backpack that either one of the kids wears or it goes into a rented locker.

-I have never had any issues taking outside food in at Disneyland.
-Obviously don’t be bringing in anything that will spoil without refrigeration but bringing your own simple sandwiches, beef jerky, fruit and pretzels can save you big money.
+Can you bring your own food to Disneyland?
+Yes!
+If you stick to the rules (no glass, no alcohol, no fast food), you shouldn’t have any issues taking outside food in at Disneyland.
+Obviously don’t be bringing in anything that will spoil without refrigeration.
+Packing your own simple sandwiches, beef jerky, fruit and pretzels can save you big money.
 There is a Picnic Area outside the parks at Disneyland if you want to purchase food at the Downtown Disney District and eat it before going into the parks.

 6. Water Bottles